-The last thirty years have seen a massive sale of government business enterprises, which, on privatisation, have set prices in line with corporate profit-maximisation.
+The past 30 years have seen a massive sale of government business enterprises, which, on privatisation, have set prices in line with corporate profit-maximisation.
 Contrary to conventional wisdom, the consequent allocation of resources is probably less efficient than would have been the case had governments retained ownership and control over prices.

 Over subsequent years all of those Commonwealth enterprises and most of the state enterprises have been privatised, and those state enterprises that have not been privatised have been corporatised: that is they are directed to operate along the same lines as would apply to profit-maximising private firms.

 Privatisation has generally been supported by both the Liberal and Labor parties, but has met with much less enthusiasm from the general public.
 In 2012, for example, the Labor Government in Queensland lost office in a landslide, largely in reaction to the government’s decision to sell state assets during its term in office.

 Two ideas have driven governments to privatisation.

 One is a desire to support government budgets.
 Proceeds of privatisation have provided a cash injection to state coffers, and newly-privatised entities have been able to go to private financial markets to finance capital investment, alleviating the need for governments to go into debt to fund new assets.

 Anyone with a grasp of the basics of accounting would know that this is about impression management and the neoliberal obsession with “small government”.
 Selling assets to finance current expenditure or tax cuts is economically irresponsible, and substituting expensive private debt for lower-cost public debt makes no sense at all.
 To use a domestic analogy, most Australians don’t need to be convinced about the stupidity of selling their house and renting it back from the new owner.

 The other idea, which has some validity, is that private entities, driven by the profit motive, are likely to achieve more efficient resource allocation, because they are subject to the harsh discipline of market competition.